aquariumbio/aquarium-multiple-deployment/README.md

 2. Set the EULA for the lab in `$LAB_INSTANCE/config/lab-eula.yml`.

-   This is not the user agreement for using Aquarium, but for how people use your lab.
+   This is not the user agreement for using Aquarium, but for how people use the lab.
-   The content should be determined by the lab to which the Aquarium instance belongs.
+   So, the content should be determined by the lab to which the Aquarium instance belongs.

 ## Starting the proxy server